archesproject/arches-docs/docs/extensions/workflows.rst

 Workflows
 #########

-Workflows are a type of :ref:`Plugin` that can simplify the data entry process.
+Workflows are a type of :doc:`Plugin <plugins>` that can simplify the data entry process.
 A workflow is composed of one or more cards from a resource model, placing them in a step-through set of forms.
 This provides users the ability to create new resource instances without having to traverse card-by-card through the resource model tree.

 Workflows can be complex too, facilitating the creation of many different inter-related resource instances simultaneously.
 We'll use a very simple example here, however, to show how a workflow can be used to extract just a few cards from a large resource model to facilitate a "quick create" task that is easy for users to complete.